WTCSC/the-amazing-trace-WaxBoy/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-2972f46106e565e64193e422d61a12cf1da4916b45550586e14ef0a7c637dd04.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=18563909)
 # The Amazing Trace

-The amazing trace is made to calculate and show average round trip time for each hop of a traceroute to 1 or many destinations.
+Calculates average round trip time for each hop of a traceroute to a list of destinations.

 ## Functionality

-This script utilizes the subprocess module to call a traceroute to a set of destinations (IP's or hostnames)
+Utilizes the subprocess module to traceroute to a set of destinations (IP's or hostnames), tracking details about each and every stop (hop) the signal has to go through.

-#### The raw output from the call is parsed using regex in order to extract the following data:
+#### The raw output from the stdout is parsed using regex to extract the following information:

 * Hop Number
 * IP Address
 * Hostname (None if same as IP)
 * Round Trip Time (RTT) Table

-#### The data is organized as shown below and then added to a list containing the data of each line:
+#### The data is then organized like so:
 ```
 {
     'hop': 1,